 BRIAN BAUER: Ran a label called SCORCH and later a little bigger one named RX REMEDY.
-Put out records by AMENITY, RESOLUTION, GALLEONS LAP, and Bread HARRY DEAN STANTON.
+Put out records by AMENITY, RESOLUTION, GALLEONS LAP, and HARRY DEAN STANTON.
 (Yes, that guy)

 “The INTEGRITY LP”: Specifically, “For Those Who Fear Tomorrow”, the original OVERKILL RECORDS release from 1991.

 * A LOT MORE BANDS GET MENTIONED IN THIS EPISODE.
 You can probably figure them out by context.